aterreno/setlista/README.md

 ######Todo

 * better ui :-)
+* save plalyst as separate button / feature will ask to log-in
 * make play button work on mobile
-* save plalyst as separate button / feature will ask to log-in
-* cloudfront or nginx for static content
+* cloudfront or nginx for static content, bit silly to use compojure for that
 * pivot/other useful stuff around playlists: find artists/songs in a page and produce a playlist